herbertscruz/herbertscruz.github.io/README.md

 ## Education

-UNEB/DF – ANALYSIS AND SYSTEMS DEVELOPMENT
+- UNEB/DF – ANALYSIS AND SYSTEMS DEVELOPMENT<br />Completed in Abril/2016
-Completed in Abril/2016

-FIAP/SP – SOLUTIONS ARCHITECTURE
-Will be completed in September/2022
+- FIAP/SP – SOLUTIONS ARCHITECTURE<br />Will be completed in September/2022

 ## Relevant